DynamoBen/WIFItally/README.md

 # WIFI Tally Light

 ## Description
 I was doing events that could benefit from some [tally lights]( https://en.wikipedia.org/wiki/Tally_light).
 But after researching my options I found that commercial systems were very expensive and didn't connect to the software I was using ([Wirecast]( https://www.telestream.net/wirecast/overview.htm)).
-So, I set out to build my own; initially I was going to build a wired system based on an [open source design by Skaarhoj]( http://skaarhoj.com/designs/tally-box-system).
-The problem was I didn't want to carry and run more cables.
-So instead I decided to design and build my own WIFI tally light system inspired by an [open source project I found](https://github.com/henne-/wifitally).
+So, I set out to build my own.
+Initially I was going to build a wired system based on an [open source design by Skaarhoj]( http://skaarhoj.com/designs/tally-box-system), the problem was I didn't want to carry and run more cables.
+So instead I decided to design and build my own WIFI tally light system inspired by another [open source project I found](https://github.com/henne-/wifitally).
 Since I already use a private WIFI network for events I didn’t need to bring anything additional to run tally lights.

 My design allows for up to 255 tally lights (1-256).
 Each light has independently dimmable Tally and Operator light(s) and the operator sees both live and preview indicators.
 Each tally light is configurable via a webpage, allowing the user to change WIFI settings, the intensity of each LED, and upgrade firmware.
 Because this design uses WIFI it can be used internationally without any special licensing.